Bharath6384/Advanced-C-Lab-Manual/module 11.md

-## EXP NO:5E C PROGRAM TO COUNT THE NUMBER OF WORDS IN A SENTENCE
+## EXP NO 25: C PROGRAM TO COUNT THE NUMBER OF WORDS IN A SENTENCE
 ## Aim:

 To write a C program that counts the number of words in a given sentence.